vikassharma83021/Xamarin-CrossDownloadManager/README.md

 ```
 ##### Additional for Andriod

 On Android, the destination location must be a located outside of your Apps internal directory (see [#10](https://github.com/SimonSimCity/Xamarin-CrossDownloadManager/issues/10) for details).
-To allow your app to write to that location, you will need the the permission `WRITE_EXTERNAL_STORAGE` (See [Android API for DownloadManager.Request.setDestinationUri()](https://developer.android.com/reference/android/app/DownloadManager.Request.html#setDestinationUri%28android.net.Uri%29):
+To allow your app to write to that location, you either have to add the permission `WRITE_EXTERNAL_STORAGE` to the mainfest.xml file to require it when installing the app
 ```
     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```

+or to request it at runtime (See [#20](https://github.com/SimonSimCity/Xamarin-CrossDownloadManager/issues/20)).

 ### I want to use $FAVORITE_IOC_LIBRARY